denmasle/FivePlayers/README.md

-# MERN Fury Phaser Game and CRUD Profile w JWT Auth and Redux
+# MERN Fury a Phaser Game with CRUD Profile with JWT Auth and React, Redux.

 # Phaser Tank Game with Membership Portal